xy-241/CS-Notes/content/Functional/Function.md

 ### Function Scope Rule
 - **Local parameters** and **variables** are only accessible within the [[Function|function]] they are declared in

+>[!question] In C, what if I have a local variable and a global variable with the same name?
+> C will prioritize the local variable within its scope.

 ### Function Call
 - When a function is called, an **activation record** is created on the [[Address Space#Stack Segment|call stack]], allocating memory for its local parameters and variables.
 Once the function completes, its activation record is removed, and the allocated memory is released.
 Thus, **local parameters and variables exist in memory only during the function's execution** and are known as **automatic variables**.
 In contrast, **static variables** persist in memory even after the function's execution.